sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-firstlogoncommands-synchronouscommand-order.md

 # Order

-`Order` specifies the order in which the [SynchronousCommand](microsoft-windows-shell-setupfirstlogoncommandssynchronouscommand.md) is to be run at first logon.
+`Order` specifies the order in which the [SynchronousCommand](microsoft-windows-shell-setup-firstlogoncommands-synchronouscommand.md) is to be run at first logon.

-**Note**  This command now works like Microsoft-Windows-Shell-Setup\\LogonCommands\\[AsynchronousCommand](microsoft-windows-shell-setuplogoncommands.md): all commands using these unattend settings are now started at the same time, and no longer wait for the previous command to finish.
-To learn more, see [Add a Custom Script to Windows Setup](../../manufacture/desktop/add-a-custom-script-to-windows-setup-win8.md).
+**Note**  This command now works like Microsoft-Windows-Shell-Setup\\LogonCommands\\[AsynchronousCommand](microsoft-windows-shell-setup-logoncommands.md): all commands using these unattend settings are now started at the same time, and no longer wait for the previous command to finish.

 ## Values